viaacode/chassis.py/README.md

 `${ENV_VAR}`.

-When the corresponding environment variables are not declared, the ConfigParser will raise a `KeyError` telling you wich environment variable is missing.
+When the corresponding environment variables are not declared, the ConfigParser will raise a `KeyError` telling you which environment variable is missing.

 More examples can be found under `tests/resources/`.